dib-lab/2021-paper-metapangenomes/manuscript.md

 Short read metagenomic sequencing has expanded our knowledge of microbial communities and diversity [@doi:10.1038/nmicrobiol.2016.48; @doi:10.1038/s41587-020-0718-6; @doi:10.1038/s41579-019-0311-5].
 Many of these insights are attributable to *de novo* assembly and binning, which estimate species-level composite genomes (metagenome-assembled genomes, *MAGs*) from genomes in a sample, capturing unculturable genomes which have expanded the tree of life and and our understanding of microbial metabolism in diverse environments [@doi:10.1038/nature02340; @doi:10.1038/nmicrobiol.2016.48; @doi:10.1038/s41587-020-0718-6].
 Along with these advances, the concept of metapangenomics has arisen as a framework for understanding how sets of genes that occur in closely related MAGs correlate with parameters in the environments in which they are sampled from [@doi:10.7717/peerj.4320; @doi:10.1038/s41396-019-0516-7; @doi:10.1007/978-3-030-38281-0_9].
-Like pangenome analysis of isolate genomes, metapangenomes reflect the metabolic and ecological plasticity of populations of microbes and give insights into the genes that support specific environmental adaptations [@doi:10.1038/s41396-019-0516-7].
+Like pangenomes inferred from isolate genomes, metapangenomes reflect the metabolic and ecological plasticity of populations of microbes and give insights into the genes that support specific environmental adaptations [@doi:10.1038/s41396-019-0516-7].

 <!-- Really trying not to shit on de novo analysis, which really has given us many great things -->
 Metapangenomics is reliant on *de novo* metagenome analysis, but both assembly and binning introduce biases into analysis [@doi:10.1186/s13059-020-02066-4; @doi:10.1038/nmeth.4458; @doi:10.1101/2021.07.12.451567; @doi:10.1038/s41396-018-0081-5; @doi:10.1099/mgen.0.000436; @doi:10.1101/2021.05.04.442591].